grow-graphics/gd/Readme.md

 # Graphics GD [![Go Reference](https://pkg.go.dev/badge/graphics.gd.svg)](https://pkg.go.dev/graphics.gd)

-This module provides a safe performant way to work with graphics and game development in Go via the GDExtension interface of a supported graphics/game engine.
-So far, Godot 4.3 is the only officially supported engine.
+This module provides a safe performant way to work with graphics and game development in Go via the GDExtension interface of any supported graphics/game engine (ie. Godot 4.3).

+_Why use graphics.gd?_

+* Write shaders in Go!
+* Unlike with other languages, RIDs, callables and dictionary arguments are all distinctly typed.
+* A good balance of performance and convenience.

 You can support the project and prioritise issues [here](https://buy.stripe.com/4gw14maETbnX3vOcMM)